 Tomivosertib (also known as eFT508) is a novel, potent and highly selective oral small molecule inhibitor of mitogen-activated protein kinase interacting kinases 1 and 2, or collectively, MNK1/2.
 MNK1/2 play a crucial role in the development of many tumors, including by controlling in a coordinated manner the expression of multiple factors that attenuate an immune response.

 The interaction between a patient’s tumor and immune system has been described as a cyclical process referred to as the cancer immunity cycle.
-Our studies have shown that eFT508 acts on multiple points in the cancer immunity cycle simultaneously, underscoring its therapeutic potential as both a monotherapy and in combination with existing checkpoint inhibitor treatments.
-Our preclinical studies suggest combining eFT508 with a checkpoint inhibitor can overcome mechanisms of resistance to checkpoint inhibitors, resulting in enhanced sensitivity to checkpoint inhibitors and a higher response rate.
-In addition, our preclinical data demonstrate that eFT508 as a single agent promotes antitumor immunity that persists after stopping drug treatment.
+Our studies have shown that tomivosertib acts on multiple points in the cancer immunity cycle simultaneously, underscoring its therapeutic potential in combination with existing checkpoint inhibitor treatments.
+Our preclinical and clinical studies suggest combining tomivosertib with a checkpoint inhibitor can overcome mechanisms of resistance to checkpoint inhibitors, resulting in prolonged sensitivity to checkpoint inhibitors and longer progression free survival (PFS).
+In addition, our preclinical data demonstrate that tomivosertib as a single agent promotes antitumor immunity that persists after stopping drug treatment.